TAT-2000C Temporal Artery Home Thermometer with SafetyScan Caps

 Use Exergen SafetyScan Caps for Accurate Fever Screening

-Compare the temperature reading to circadian correction chart at right for the local time.
+Compare the temperature reading to the circadian correction chart at right for the local time.
 If temperature is above the fever temperature, the scanned person has a fever.

 Information in this chart was obtained from a multi-year study with more than 90,000 temperatures collected using Exergen temporal artery thermometers at a leading U.S. medical center.2 Values are average patient temperature plus 2 standard deviations, stratified by time.
 In the study, the across-day average plus 2 standard deviations was 100.4°F (38.0°C), matching the traditional fever definition.